 Originally the fossil finds were stored in the basement of the previous Post Office building which became a workshop.
-But each year more and more fossils were discovered with the help of paleontologists and volunteers from across Canada who turned out to help.
-The paleontological collection was rapidly growing and in need of a new venue to display the different specimens.
+But each year more and more fossils were discovered with the help of palaeontologists and volunteers from across Canada who turned out to help.
+The palaeontological collection was rapidly growing and in need of a new venue to display the different specimens.

 This image is at the entrance way into the museum depicting the rock layers and brief introduction to the unique museum.
 The museum has currently expanded with new exhibits featuring some of the original specimens found in the early 1970's.
-Our most prized exhibit to date features the largest mosasaur in Canada, approximately 13 metres (43 feet) in length first discovered in 1974.
+Our most prized exhibit to date features the largest publicly displayed mosasaur in the world, approximately 13 metres (43 feet) in length first discovered in 1974.
 We named this mosasaur 'Bruce'.

 Many visitors come to view the unique fossil collection that the museum has to offer.
 In September of 1982 Lieutenant-Governor Pearl McGonigal came to visit the museum.
 Over the years many different political figures as well as scientists have come from the Royal Tyrrell Museum, Royal Ontario Museum and the Royal Saskatchewan Museum to name a few.